cccbr/runningatower/content/docs/communication/_index.md

 ## Faculties

 These are applicable to bells and towers within the ***[C of E](../glossary/#c-of-e)***.
 Guidance notes on these should be consulted for any proposed changes within the tower.
-Futher information can be found at [Belfy Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/).
+Futher information can be found at [Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/).

 ## Contact Details